VII. Signature Authority

 the authority (Office of the Provost, the Treasurer or Chief Administration Officer), and OGC.
 OGC can assist with the preparation of a delegation.
 A proper signature delegation memorandum will include the following:

 - Full name and title of individual who holds authority;

 - Full name and title of individual receiving authority;

 - Statement of source of authority held by individual granting authority;

 - Clear and specific limitations of the authority to be granted, which may include:

-- Review and approval by the senior vice president and general counsel;
+- Review and approval by the vice president and general counsel;

-- Review and approval by the executive vice president & chief financial officer and/or the provost & executive vice president for academic affairs, as appropriate; and
+- Review and approval by the provost & executive vice president for academic affairs, treasurer or chief administration officer, as appropriate; and

-- Signature of individual who holds and is granting authority.
+- Signature of individual who holds and may grant authority.